 While more of a conceptual influence than anything else, I nevertheless always learn something new with almost every scientifically-rigorous toy review, and the forums are an excellent place to glean information off of hundreds of fellow paleontology lovers.

-Brian Switek is a prolific popular writer on all topics paleontological.
-He has a very readable writing style, which I imagine most people will find themselves able to follow, even he manages to still deliver well detailed information about his subjects.
+Riley Black is a prolific popular writer on all topics paleontological.
+She has a very readable writing style, which I imagine most people will find themselves able to follow, even as she manages to still deliver well detailed information about his subjects.